-- Where the event will be held what facilities are available e.g. size/number of fridges, handwashing facilities etc. - Who will be attending University staff and students, members of the public, children etc. - How long the event will last. - What type of food will be provided low-risk or high-risk (see below). - Who will be providing the food an external supplier or departmental staff.
+- Where the event will be held what facilities are available e.g. size/number of fridges, handwashing facilities etc. - Who will be attending University staff and students, members of the public, children etc. - How long the event will last just a couple of hours or all day. - What type of food will be provided low-risk or high-risk (see below\). - Who will be providing the food an external supplier or departmental staff.

-Low and high-risk food
+\Low and high-risk food